notevenaperson/ihazburner/README.md

 # ihazburner

 Quickly find out if your [burner email address](https://en.wikipedia.org/wiki/Disposable_email_address) is banned for account registration on most web-services.
+A classic example of a burner email is https://guerrillamail.com, however nowadays, it's impossible to sign up to most websites with it.

 The habit of re-using email addresses is one of the ways contemporary web-services spy on you.
 It seems disposable email addresses undermine their businesses so much they're willing to maintain huge blocklists of domains that offer temporary email addresses, not unlike privacy-minded individuals, who for diametrically opposed reasons obsessively maintain blocklists of trackers and ad server domains.